 Eternal War

-Parts that are cut off from consciousness will magnetically be drawn to connect to others whose past experiences are emotionally similar.
+Parts that are cut off from consciousness are often magnetically drawn to connect to others whose past experiences are emotionally similar.
 Through each other’s energetic aura, these parts blindly seek their way to healing.

-Since these parts are not inside one’s conscious awareness, they require self-inquiry, thoughtfulness about one’s own and the other’s feelings, and self-discipline to remove the charge from the other and focus on ourselves; do our own work.
+Since these parts are not yet integrated, existing inside the energetic body but outside conscious awareness, they require self-inquiry, thoughtfulness about one’s own and the other’s feelings, and self-discipline.
+Initially it requires effort to remove the charge from the other person and focus on ourselves; do our own work.
 The young child within needs for us to become the safe parent they never had.
-Our parts easily get lost inside dynamics with others because they are not as of yet integrated into our psyche.
+Our parts only get lost inside dynamics with others because they have not yet been seen, heard, understood by a caring adult, and they seek that understanding by recreating the initial emotional circumstances with the purpose to find the outcome that they did not have initially, that they still need and will need as long as that part remains isolated and stuck.

 In the emotional space of traumatized parts we can find all the harm in the world, from the smallest argument between two people to the great world wars.
 In the microscopic sense, young parts may say or do things that no one would perceive as hurtful except the other party in a particular trauma dance between two people.
 In the macroscopic sense, it is still similar, unresolved trauma, here expressed through greed and selfishness, that creates wars.